rrcobb/winner-take-all-tutorial/README.md

 export default App;
 ```

-Finally, let's update our `Card` component to stop managing its own state and
+Finally, let's update our `Scoreboard` component to stop managing its own state and
 start connecting to the Redux store.

+In `Scoreboard.js`:

 ```
 import { connect } from 'react-redux';
-import { incrementValue } from './CardReducer.js';
+import { incrementValue } from './ScoreReducer.js';
 ```

 react-redux's `connect` function allows us to wrap our components in